Note: Captions will be available by August 19, 2020

-Recipients will present their research and findings from their awards from topics that include Disaster and Failure Studies, National Earthquake Hazards Reduction Program, Wind Impact Reduction, and Reduced Ignition of Building Components in Wildland-Urban Interface (WUI) Fires Project.
+Recipients will present their research and findings from their awards from topics related to Disaster and Failure Studies, National Earthquake Hazards Reduction Program, Wind Impact Reduction, and Reduced Ignition of Building Components in Wildland-Urban Interface (WUI) Fires Project.

 From Disasters to Events – the role of WUI Fire Resilience

 Losses from wildfires in the US continue to increase.
 According to NFPA’s annual Large Loss Fire Reports, which document incidents resulting in property damage of at least $10 million, wildland/urban interface (WUI) fires topped the annual lists in 8 out of the past 10 years (2009-2018).
 In 2018, losses from six WUI fires accounted for $12.35 billion, or 96% of all large loss fire costs for that year.

 Despite these losses, our approach to preventing wildfire damage and destruction has not changed significantly.
 There still is a disproportionately large societal investment in fighting wildfires despite most experts believing it’s a strategy that does not solve the problem.
 Fire is a natural part of the landscape that cannot be eliminated, like wind and rain, so we need to get serious about finding ways to effectively live alongside it.
 To do that, we need more research to improve our understanding of how we can build communities that can resist wildfire’s inevitable arrival.
 We cannot stop the fires from happening.
 But we can stop building communities that are destined to burn.

 Director, Applied Research at National Fire Protection Association